 - Third, each vendor has developed a unique methodology to produce rankings.
 All of these approaches have distinctive strengths, but as they often measure contrasting aspects of ESG performance and process data in varying ways, differences in the rankings are inevitable.

 This content is an excerpt from an in-depth whitepaper on ESG ratings.
-Click here to read the full document.
+To read the full document, click below.